Porsche Invests in Audio Processing Company DSP Concepts to Create Signature Sounds for its Vehicles

 Recreating the unmistakable Porsche exhaust note and engine growl is among the uses for the Audio Weaver software.
 Porsche wanted to create a unique sound signature for the electric Taycan that's "authentic" yet also futuristic.
 The sounds make the car stand out, but also provides audible feedback for drivers, such as when the accelerator is floored, so a driver feels more connected to the car.

 Drivers of sports cars for example, are often captivated by the exhaust note of the engine.
-Enthusiasts are often aware that there's a signature sound associated with certain models high-performance vehicles, such as the Porsche 911 and Audi R8 and Ford Mustang Shelby.
+Enthusiasts are often aware that there's a signature sound associated with high-performance vehicles, such as the Porsche 911 and Audi R8 and Ford Mustang Shelby.
 In modern engines that produce less noise, these sounds can be digitally enhanced for the driver using the speakers in the cabin, so the car sounds more aggressive.

 Porsche created a signature sound for the new electric Taycan sedan using this type of digital signal processing.
 The sporty sound is meant to be part of the car's identity and reflects the signature internal combustion engine sounds of the Porsche brand.